Motaz Azaiza: Early life and education

-Azaiza was raised in the Deir al-Balah Camp in the Israeli-occupied Gaza Strip.
+Azaiza was raised in the Deir al-Balah Camp in the then-Israeli-occupied Gaza Strip.
 He attended Al-Azhar University in Gaza, graduating in 2021 with a degree in English studies.
 As of 2023, he was employed by UNRWA.

 Career

 Early career

 Prior to the Gaza war, Azaiza's online posts mostly focused on photographing daily life in his native Gaza Strip.
 He told The Guardian he did not intend to become a war journalist and wished "people knew me for my art, I wanted to capture the beauty of my people".
 His dream was to become a travel photographer according to Grazia UK, but he could not yet afford the visa expenses.
 Although he covered the 2014 Gaza War and the 2021 Israel–Palestine crisis, his social media accounts did not gain much attention at the time.
 There are few foreign journalists in the Gaza Strip due to Israel and Egypt denying them access to the territory, which has led to Azaiza becoming a key reporter on the ground in Gaza.